-SIL3 applications are cold restarted using 'SIL3 Application Start Values' which are cold retain values cyclically stored with a configured interval time, see Controller Settings and Restrictions on page 88.
+SIL3 applications are cold restarted using 'SIL3 Application Start Values' which are cold retain values cyclically stored with a configured interval time, see Controller Settings and Restrictions on page 90.

 Some safety applications might be of such a nature that an automatic restart is not desired after a power failure.
 The AC 800M HI offers a system function named "FirstScanAfterPowerUp" which can be used in the IEC 61131-3 application to control the behavior of outputs after a power failure restart.
+It is also important to make sure that a full scan of the I/O is performed before the Outputs are activated.